Impact of the COVID-19 pandemic on people with disabilities: Risk of disease

-According to the World Health Organization (WHO), individuals with disabilities may be at higher risk for contraction of COVID-19.
-They may not be able to follow preventative measures, such as social distancing, as a result of support needs.
-Additionally, individuals may face barriers to accessing information about the pandemic, may be at higher risk due to preexisting conditions related to their disability, and may face disruptions to critical support services due to the pandemic.
-Persons with disabilities are over-represented in institutions such as nursing homes or other care facilities where COVID is more likely to spread.
-Persons with intellectual and developmental disabilities are also over-represented in correction and other types of detention facilities where COVID is known to spread more easily.

-Globally, it is estimated that between 19% and 72% of COVID-related deaths have taken place in care facilities where persons with disabilities are over-represented.
-According to United Nations (UN) estimates, roughly 46% of individuals aged 60 or older have a disability worldwide, and about 80% of the world's disabled population lives in developing countries where access to health care is more limited.
+According to United Nations (UN) estimates, roughly 46% of individuals aged 60 or older have a disability worldwide, and about 80% of the world's disabled population lives in developing countries, where access to health care is more limited.
+Globally, it is estimated that between 19% and 72% of COVID-related deaths have taken place in care facilities, an environment in which persons with disabilities are overrepresented.

-In the face of resource shortages and overwhelmed health systems, several entities, such as the World Health Organization (WHO), the UN, and UNICEF, have expressed concern over the access of disabled persons to medical treatment for COVID-related disease and illness.
+Facing resource shortages and overwhelmed health systems, several entities, such as the World Health Organization (WHO), the UN, and UNICEF, have expressed concern over disabled people's access to medical treatment for COVID-related disease and illness.
 Several disability rights entities have expressed concern over medical rationing during the pandemic and have argued that such measures are ableist and discriminatory toward individuals with disabilities.
-The vast majority of health care providers in the United States cannot use disability as grounds to ration care as outlined both in the ADA and Affordable Care Act (ACA).
-In response to these concerns, the Office for Civil Rights in the United States issued a bulletin at the end of March asserting that medical rationing measures cannot discriminate against people with disabilities and other protected groups.
+The vast majority of health care providers in the United States cannot use disability as grounds to ration care, as outlined both in the Americans with Disabilities Act and the Affordable Care Act.
+In response to these concerns, the US Office for Civil Rights issued a bulletin at the end of March 2020 asserting that medical rationing measures cannot discriminate against people with disabilities and other protected groups.

-Based on figures issued by the Office for National Statistics, from March through May 2020, disabled persons made up roughly 2/3 of all of the UK's COVID-related deaths.
-The report also concluded that disabled women were eleven times more likely than their non-disabled counterparts to die of complications from COVID.
-Disabled men were 6.5 times more likely to die of COVID-related illness than their nondisabled counterparts.
-People with intellectual and developmental disabilities are at particularly high risk for contracting and dying from COVID.
+Based on figures issued by the Office for National Statistics, from March through May 2020, disabled people constituted roughly two-thirds of all COVID-related deaths in the United Kingdom.
+The report also concluded that disabled women were 11 times more likely than their non-disabled counterparts to die of complications from COVID and that disabled men were 6.5 times more likely to die of COVID-related illness than their non-disabled counterparts.
+People with intellectual and developmental disabilities are at particularly high risk of contracting and dying from COVID.
 According to initial data from the United States, people with intellectual disabilities are four times more likely to contract COVID and twice as likely to die from the disease.